Cheapest Places to Live in West Virginia

 West Virginia, known for its rugged mountains, scenic beauty, and rich cultural heritage, offers a unique and affordable living experience.
 Landmarks such as the New River Gorge Bridge, Harpers Ferry National Historical Park, and the Greenbrier Resort highlight the state's attractions.
 The state's economy is largely driven by sectors such as energy, manufacturing, and tourism.
 West Virginia's tax structure includes relatively low income and property taxes, contributing to its overall affordability.
 Despite recent inflation and rising food costs, West Virginia remains one of the more affordable states in the eastern region, especially in its smaller towns and rural areas.
 The combination of a diverse economy and manageable living costs makes West Virginia an attractive place for those seeking affordability and quality of life.

 Affordable living in West Virginia can often be found in smaller towns and suburban areas where housing costs and everyday expenses are lower.
 These regions provide a more manageable cost of living, which is essential for maintaining financial stability.
 Affordability is a crucial factor in livability, as it allows residents to enjoy a comfortable standard of living without undue financial strain.
 Factors contributing to the cheapest places to live in West Virginia include lower housing demand in less populated areas, supportive local economic policies, and efficient public services.
-Utilizing C2ER's cost of living data helps to identify these affordable regions, ensuring that potential residents can make informed decisions.
+Using AI-assisted city-level cost of living estimates, supported by U.S. Census housing data and regional economic modeling, helps identify these affordable regions and gives potential residents a practical way to compare affordability from one city to the next.
 In a state known for its natural beauty and community spirit, finding affordable living options enhances the overall living experience.

 Parkersburg Population: 30,536 4% cheaper than West Virginia average